Synthetixio/SIPs/SIPS/sip-59.md

 In principle the idea is as follows:

-1. A contract is created, called the `DelegatedMigrator`, which becomes the owner of all Synthetix contracts.
+1. A contract is created, called the `DelegatedMigrator`, which is nominated and accepts ownership over all Synthetix contracts.
 It implements `IDelegatedMigrator` (interface below)
 2. The owner of this contract is the [protocolDAO](https://etherscan.io/address/protocoldao.snx.eth)
 3. This migrator then allows the submission of proposals, in the form of a contract address.
 Each proposal must conform to `IMigration` (see below).
 4. After a waiting period has expired for a proposal, `execute` may be invoked by the protocolDAO sequentially for each step in the migration.